GaijinEntertainment/GaijinNetApp/GameExamples/dungeonGame/READ_ME.md

 ## Gaijin Application Platfrom API
 ### Terms: stats and unlocks
-"Stat" is an element of user's statictic data.
+"Stat" is an element of user's statistic data.
 Values of kills count, experiens points, levels - it is all about stat.
 The "unlock" can be considered as an element of the reward system.
 It consists of stages, which are unlocked when some condition is done.
 Stage can give some rewards, e.g. increase a prized stat.
 Stats and unlocks are configured via GAP web interface.
 Also you can download/upload them as json files (an example see below).

 These example game have several stats and unlocks.
 The stats are: